Pinus ponderosa male cones

 DIFFERENT ABILITIES:

-Reasonable accommodations, approved through the WSU Disability Resource Center (335-1566), are available for students who have a documented different ability.
-Notify Dr. Lohr if you need accommodations.
+Reasonable accommodations, approved through the WSU Access Center (335-3417), are available for students who have a documented different ability.
+Notify the instructor if you need accommodations.

 Washington State University